gecleanme/vue-components/README.md

 - TailwindCSS

 ## Installation/Usage
+- Copy the component(s) into your project's "Components" dir
 - Import Component and use it as shown under the component's section
 - Some components have InertiaJS logic embedded in since they were originally designed to work with InertiaJS' Adapters, feel free to modify the logic to fit your use case.